The Elements of Poor Moral Character and the Solutions Provided by Islam I

 [18] Al-Hakim al-Nishapuri, Al-Mustadrak ‘ala al-Sahihayn, vol. 4, p.
 161-162, Hadith number: 7285.

 © All rights reserved.
-All intellectual rights and all copyrights regarding this website and its content belong to http://www.dinveilim.com and are subject to the provisions of Law No. 5846.
-Without permission, http://www.dinveilim.com web pages cannot be published electronically or physically.
-However, short sections from the articles can be cited if it is stated that they are on the website http://www.dinveilim.com and a direct active link is provided.
+The intellectual property rights and copyrights of this website and its content are owned by http://www.dinveilim.com and are protected under Law No. 5846.
+Reproduction of http://www.dinveilim.com web pages, either electronically or in print, is prohibited without permission.
+Nevertheless, quoting brief excerpts from the articles is permissible, provided that the source is acknowledged as http://www.dinveilim.com and a direct active link to the website is included.